 |His horns (not antlers…they don’t lose these) will eventually make another twist as he matures.|

-Almost five years ago we spent three months here during the heat of summer.
+Almost five years ago, we spent three months here during the heat of summer.
 It was hot and sweaty.
-We managed, as we’ll manage now.
+We managed, as we’ll work now.
 In some countries, homes may have full-house airconditioning as we experienced in our old lives.

 |Elephants we spotted from the fence in Marloth Park during yesterday’s drive.|

-In Africa and in many other countries throughout the world that cater to tourists, airconditioning is only provided in bedrooms by use of an on-the-wall unit that generally keeps the sleeping quarters comfortable which is the case here.
+In Africa and in many other countries worldwide that cater to tourists, air conditioning is only provided in bedrooms by use of an on-the-wall unit that generally keeps the sleeping quarters comfortable, which is the case here.

 In our old lives, we’d never had sat outside in such hot weather, preferring to stay cool and comfortable indoors.
 But, as we always say, “This is Africa,” It’s not like our old lives.

-And today, while in Kruger we’re especially reminded of how unlike our day was compared to any day in times long ago remembered.
-This is a different life now, not to be compared although at times it’s irresistible to mention the vast differences.
+And today, while in Kruger, we’re especially reminded of how unlike our day was compared to any day in times long ago remembered.
+This is a different life now, not to compare, although it’s irresistible to mention the vast difference at times.